-MariaDB TX, with features previously only available in proprietary databases (e.g., temporal tables and queries), is the first enterprise open source database capable of challenging proprietary databases.
+MariaDB Enterprise Server, with features previously only available in proprietary databases (e.g., temporal tables and queries), is the first enterprise open source database capable of challenging proprietary databases.

-This enterprise database comparison between Oracle Database Enterprise Edition 18c, Microsoft SQL Server 2017 Enterprise and IBM Db2 Advanced Enterprise Server Edition 11.1 for Linux, Unix and Windows (LUW) and MariaDB TX 3.0 is based on 50+ features defined across six categories of modern enterprise requirements.Read the guide
+This enterprise database comparison between Oracle Database Enterprise Edition 18c, Microsoft SQL Server 2017 Enterprise and IBM Db2 Advanced Enterprise Server Edition 11.1 for Linux, Unix and Windows (LUW) and MariaDB Enterprise Server is based on 50+ features defined across six categories of modern enterprise requirements.Read the guide

-MariaDB TX supports both master/slave replication with automatic failover and multi-master clustering, within a single data center or across multiple data centers, to maintain high availability in the event of a database, server or data center failure.
+MariaDB supports both primary/secondary replication with automatic failover and multi-primary clustering, within a single data center or across multiple data centers, to maintain high availability in the event of a database, server or data center failure.
 In addition, disaster recovery is supported via delayed replication, point-in-time rollback and backup/restore.

-MariaDB TX can replicate data to MariaDB AX via a change-data-capture (CDC) stream to support scalable, high-performance analytics on near real-time data.
-MariaDB AX uses distributed, columnar storage and massively parallel processing (MPP) to support ad hoc, on-demand analytics on billions of rows without the need for indexes.
+MariaDB can replicate data via a change-data-capture (CDC) stream to support scalable, high-performance analytics on near real-time data.
+MariaDB Enterprise Server uses distributed, columnar storage and massively parallel processing (MPP) to support ad hoc, on-demand analytics on billions of rows without the need for indexes.

-MariaDB TX 3.0 supports the same core enterprise features as Oracle Database 18c Enterprise Edition, Microsoft SQL Server 2017 Enterprise and IBM Db2 for Linux, Unix and Windows 11.1 Advanced Enterprise Server Edition, and in some cases, supports more.
+MariaDB Enterprise Server supports the same core enterprise features as Oracle Database 18c Enterprise Edition, Microsoft SQL Server 2017 Enterprise and IBM Db2 for Linux, Unix and Windows 11.1 Advanced Enterprise Server Edition, and in some cases, supports more.
 Oracle Database and IBM Db2 support multi-master clustering, but Oracle RAC and IBM pureScale are not supported on public clouds (e.g., Microsoft Azure) because they rely on shared storage.
-However, MariaDB TX multi-master clustering is based on synchronous group replication, so it can be used on any public cloud.
-Further, MariaDB TX is engineered to run well on commodity hardware, cloud instances and containers.
+However, MariaDB multi-master clustering is based on synchronous group replication, so it can be used on any public cloud.
+Further, MariaDB Enterprise Server is engineered to run well on commodity hardware, cloud instances and containers.

 |Replication||Yes||Active Data Guard*||Availability Groups||SQL Replication|